 23. Take it a step further and have a caption writing contest.
-Our participants were rather creative!
+When we did this once, our participants were rather creative!

 24. Include your social icons/links within the footer of your emails to build an audience.

-25. Cross promote on ALL your social media platforms.
+25. Cross promote ALL your social media platforms.

 26. High numbers don’t always mean great success.
 So don’t worry about the number of likes or reactions.